 Strategy 4: VA or USDA Loan

-VA and USDA loans never require PMI.
+VA and USDA loans never require PMI with 0 money down.
 If you're eligible, these are almost always the best path — VA loans in particular offer competitive rates with zero down and no ongoing mortgage insurance.
+FHA loans don't charge PMI — but they do charge their own mortgage insurance (MIP) which works differently.
+Whether FHA or conventional mortgage insurance costs you less depends on your credit score and the PMI crossover.
+See PMI vs. MIP: Which costs more? →

 Some lenders waive PMI for doctors, attorneys, CPAs, and other professionals — even with low down payments.
-These "physician loans" or "professional mortgages" recognize high future earning potential.
+These "physician loans" or "professional mortgages" recognize high future earning potential and in many cases are similar to Jumbo loans without the PMI or 20% down payment requirement.

 Frequently Asked Questions